Health and Safety Policy

 OWLS aims to ensure that all children are protected and kept safe from harm while they are with staff or volunteers in this organisation.
 In order to achieve this we will ensure our staff and volunteers are carefully selected, screened, trained and supervised.

-Any new employee, freelance or permanent will be asked to complete a PVG Disclosure Record (relevant to the position applied for) prior to the applicant taking up the post.
-All staff will pay for their own disclosure on starting with OWLS.
-Outdoor Woodland Learning School will pay for repeat disclosures for members of staff.
-Esther Gooch at OWLS is able to countersign disclosure forms.
+Any new employee, freelance or permanent completes a PVG Disclosure Record (relevant to the position applied for) prior to the applicant taking up the post.

 The successful applicant will receive induction training, which will give an overview of the organisation and ensure they know its purpose, values, services and structure.
 Relevant training and support will be provided on an on-going basis and will cover information about their role, and opportunities for practising skills needed for work.